rbbrdckybk/ai-art-generator/README.md

 ```
 !INPUT_IMAGE = samples/face-input.jpg
 ```
 This will use samples/face-input.jpg (or whatever image you specify) as the starting image, instead of the default random noise.
 Input images must be the same aspect ratio as your output images for good results.
-Note that when using stablediff the output image size will be the same as your input image (your height/width settings will be ignored).
+Note that when using with Stable Diffusion the output image size will be the same as your input image (your height/width settings will be ignored).
 ```
 !INPUT_IMAGE =
 ```